ebi-gdp/infra/README.md

 # GeneticScores.org infrastructure

-[OpenTofu](https://opentofu.org/) is an open source infrastructure as code tool (forked from Terraform).

-You can use this repository to create Google Cloud Platform infrastructure to run an instance of `GeneticScores.org`.
+You can use this repository to create Google Cloud Platform infrastructure to run an instance of `GeneticScores.org` with [OpenTofu](https://opentofu.org/) (forked from Terraform).

 > [!TIP]
 > The main branch of the live repository should be a 1:1 representation of what’s actually deployed in production.